pachyderm/docs-content/2.3.x/deploy-manage/manage/upgrades.md

 Do not use these steps to upgrade between major versions as it might result in data corruption.
 {{% /notice %}}

-Complete the following steps to upgrade Pachyderm from one minor release to another.
+Complete the following steps to upgrade {{%productName%}} from one minor release to another.
 ## 1. Backup Your Cluster

 As a general good practice, start with the backup of your cluster as described in the [Backup and Restore](../backup-restore/) section of this documentation.